HDFGroup/hsds/docs/design/hsds_arch/hsds_arch.rst

 Notes:

 * Service requests are dispatched by the LB to a known port on the instances
-* The "Service Request Processor" loop handles a requests as a single threaded process (but using async multi-tasking)
+* The "Service Request Processor" loop handles requests as a single threaded process (but using async multi-tasking)
 * One service request (e.g. dataset read) may translate to multiple DN requests
 * Health checks are periodically sent by the HN
 * For efficiency the SN may cache object metadata, rather than fetching from the DN on each access.
 For meta data that is immutable (e.g. dataset type) this will always be valid.
 For potentially mutable data (e.g. ACLs in the domain JSON), the SN will invalidate the cache value after a small time window (in this case the consequence being that updates to the ACL may not immediately take effect).
-Finally for some meta data items, such as dataset space for an extendible dataset, the SN may use the cached value but refresh if needed (e.g. to confirm that a given selection is valid).
+Finally, for some meta data items, such as dataset space for an extendible dataset, the SN may use the cached value but refresh if needed (e.g. to confirm that a given selection is valid).
 * To manage memory efficiently, the metadata cache will have a limit on its maximum size, and a LRU algorithm will be used to eject items from cache as needed

 Data Node